 We get attacked by bacteria; plants and fungi get attacked by bacteria.
 When a particular fungus is getting muscled in on by bacteria, it creates a molecule called penicillin–provided free for us.

-When plants get infected, they produce aspirin (See Aspirin Levels in Plant Foods), which can come in handy when we get infected.
+When plants get infected, they produce aspirin, which can come in handy when we get infected.
 Plants heal wounds; we heal wounds, using similar fatty-acid signaling systems.
 It is “increasingly evident that plants and animals differ less than we thought in how we respond to stimuli, sharing elements of fatty acid, protein, steroidal, neurotransmitter, free radical, nitric oxide, and even plant growth hormone signaling systems.”
 So in a sense, we’re just opening up nature’s drug store when we pull out the crisper in our fridge.

 More on the power of plants in Power Plants.